ArmyOfRobots/gooddog.github.io/_pages/bumble/gimbal-electronics.md

 when the angle is greater than zero.
 However, in a practical setting, this is ~350ma at most at the largest angles, and there are mechanical endstops to prevent it from tilting so far that it can't return back to center under motor power.

+**Update Dec 2022**: I ended up swapping the RealSense for a [NileCAM21](https://www.e-consystems.com/nvidia-cameras/jetson-agx-xavier-cameras/ar0233-gmsl2-camera.asp).
+The RealSense has a number of issues, including very bad performance in sunlight (everything turns purple and blurs), and bad performance in low light (like a very old digital camera), and the USB connectivity was difficult to deal with.
+The NileCAM21 is decent on those fronts, and uses FAKRA coax connectors, letting you use a thin and flexible cable.

+Everything else in the design has stayed the same, but I have a modified version of the head piece which can mount the new camera.

 ---

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RptVgsv7DTc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>